 Ashoka Research Chair and Professor

-Dr. Brian Belcher’s research has primarily focused on understanding and improving the role and potential of natural resources to sustainably contribute to rural development.
-His research has also expanded to research effectiveness.
-Brian served as Director of the Centre for Livelihoods and Ecology at Royal Roads University (RRU) from 2007 until 2013, when he was awarded RRU’s first Tier 1 Canada Research Chair.
-Brian was appointed to a four-year term as RRU’s Ashoka Research Chair in 2019.
+Dr. Brian Belcher’s research focuses on understanding and improving the potential of natural resources to sustainably contribute to rural development.
+His latest research expanded to research effectiveness.
+Brian served as Director of the Centre for Livelihoods and Ecology at Royal Roads University (RRU) from 2007 until 2013.
+That same year, he was awarded RRU’s first Tier 1 Canada Research Chair.
+Brian received appointment to a four-year term as RRU’s Ashoka Research Chair in 2019.

-Brian is a member of the Quality of Research Working Group, and works with the Independent Science and Partnership Council of the CGIAR.
-He is coordinator of the Monitoring, Evaluation, Learning and Impact Assessment cross-cutting theme for the Forest, Trees and Agriculture Consortium Research Program.
+Brian Belcher is a member of the Quality of Research Working Group and works with the Independent Science and Partnership Council of the CGIAR.
+He is coordinator of the Monitoring, Evaluation, Learning and Impact Assessment cross-cutting theme for the FTA Research Program.
 Brian also sits on the Advisory Board at ETH Zurich for their transdisciplinary PhD fellowship program.